 - The filing disclosed the identities of the 27 individuals that make up the Alibaba Partnership, the group of longtime associates of Alibaba founder Jack Ma who run Alibaba, most of them executives at Alibaba or related companies like payment service Alipay.
 It also disclosed that, following its IPO, Alibaba will appoint four independent directors: Yahoo Inc. founder Jerry Yang; Chee Hwa Tung, who was chief executive of Hong Kong from its transfer to China in July 1997 to March 2005; J. Michael Evans, who was vice chairman of investment firm Goldman Sachs until stepping down in December 2013; and Walter The Ming Kwauk, a former executive of accounting and consulting firm KPMG and of technology company Motorola Solutions Inc.

 - The company documented several recent investments, including having spent $270 million in building a logistics service to unit carriers across China, a company called Zhejiang Cainiao Supply Chain Management Co.
 Ltd. that Alibaba refers to as China Smart Logistics.
-Alibaba, which owns 48% of the logistics company, says it expects to complete its promised $385 billion investment by May 2015.
+Alibaba, which owns 48% of the logistics company, says it expects to complete its promised $385 million investment by May 2015.
 The company also reported on its previously disclosed investments in Weibo, a Chinese social network similar to Twitter, and plans to invest in a soccer team, Guangzhou Evergrande Football Club, or Evergrande FC.

 - The company’s effective tax rate for its 2014 fiscal year was 11.9%.